The Executioner (1963 film): Real events

+The final scene is inspired by the execution in 1959 of poisoner Pilar Prades Expósito in Valencia, unwillingly carried out by the executioner Antonio López Sierra, who did not want to execute a woman.

+He was encouraged with brandy and dragged into carrying his "job".

+One of the lawyers present was a friend of Berlanga's and told him about the unusual execution.

-The final scene is inspired by the execution of Pilar Prades Expósito, carried out by the executioner Antonio López Sierra.
-Curiously, years after, José Monero also accepted the role of executioner, convinced that he wouldn't have to act, and wanted to resign when he was required for the execution of Heinz Ches, which he eventually carried out.
+Curiously, years after, José Monero also accepted the role of executioner, convinced that he wouldn't have to act, and wanted to resign when he was required for the execution of Heinz Ches, which he eventually carried out in 1974.

 Awards

-Director Luis García Berlanga won the FIPRESCI Prize at the Venice Film Festival for the film.
+The film won the FIPRESCI Prize at the Venice Film Festival in 1963.

 At that moment, Francoist Spain was under international pressure because of the death sentence for the Communist leader Julián Grimau.

 The Spanish ambassador to Italy, Sánchez Vega, criticized the film as "communist."

 Box office and reception

-The film took an estimated gross of ESP 4,107,300 in Spain and there were some 32,907 viewers in cinemas across the country.
+The film took an estimated gross of ₧ 4,107,300 in Spain and there were some 32,907 viewers in cinemas across the country.